-Dolores Canyons National Monument Opinion Survey
+Survey on proposed Dolores Canyons National Monument

 On April 30, 2024, the Board of Mesa County Commissioners and the public were briefed on a comprehensive and scientific opinion survey conducted by Magellan Strategies on April 24, 2024.
 Residents of Mesa, Montrose, and San Miguel counties weighed in on the future of the Dolores Canyons area, a region under consideration for national monument status.
 The survey, which includes responses from 1,272 residents, provides insight into the community's views on land management, conservation efforts, and the proposed national monument designation.
 While there is significant support for conserving public lands, with 72% in favor, a majority of 60% oppose the national monument designation, primarily due to concerns over increased restrictions, desire for local control, and potential negative impacts on the local economy and environment.